uom-resquant/modelling_book/docs/08_logistic_regression.md

 Sensitivity = number of cases with the event and predicted to have the event/number of samples actually presenting the event

 In this case, this amounts to 4278 divided by 56 plus 4278.
 The sensitivity is sometimes also considered the **true positive rate** since it measures the accuracy in the event population.
-On the other hand, the specificity is defined as:
+On the other hand, specificity is defined as:

 Specificity = number of cases without the events and predicted as non-events/number of cases without the event